What We Grow

 No Chemicals: We use zero inorganic fertilizers, pesticides, herbicides, or fungicides and rely on natural farming methods such as Korean Natural Farming (KNF)

-Living Soil: Our focus is on cultivating "good tilth"—a living, breathing soil ecosystem that supports resilient plants naturally.
+Living Soil: Our focus is on cultivating "good tilth"—a living, breathing soil that supports resilient plants naturally.
+We use proven methods that have shown how to bio-remediate glysophate from our soils and bodies and re-mineralize.

-Bioregional Focus: Every plant we offer is either native to North Texas or perfectly adapted to our climate, ensuring it will thrive without constant intervention.
+Bioregional Focus: Every plant we offer is either native to zone B or perfectly adapted to our climate, ensuring it will thrive without constant intervention.

-Owner of Good Tilth Farm and Nursery, a seasonal, sub-acre, multiplot nursery that grows and curates some of the unusual and useful plants that I had a difficult time finding when I started growing.
+Owner of Good Tilth Farm and Nursery, a seasonal, sub-acre, multiplot nursery that grows and curates some of the unusual and useful plants that I had a difficult time finding when I started growing and offers permaculture and natural farming services and workshops.
+If you are looking for Lorica Tea, the sister company of Good Tilth, Lorica lives here now.

-GTF also provides the moringa, yaupon and some herbs used in the sister company, Lorica Tea, a regenerative tea shop.
-17 years ago, before founding these businesses, I received my permaculture design certification through the Permaculture Institute of Australia.
-I have worked as a permaculture designer, market gardener, greenhouse manager and educator throughout the DFW area.
+We use permaculture principles, natural and regenerative farming inputs to put the minerals and nutrients back into the soil loop where they belong.
+17 years ago I received my permaculture design certification through the Permaculture Institute of Australia and have worked as a permaculture designer, market gardener, greenhouse manager, and educator throughout the DFW area over the years.

 HOW TO PLANT A GUILDED GARDEN